SalmanFarse2021/ShareCare/README.md

 # ShareCare 🤝
 > **Connecting Communities, One Donation at a Time.**

-ShareCare is a modern web application designed to bridge the gap between resource abundance and scarcity.
+ShareCare is a modern mobile app designed to bridge the gap between resource abundance and scarcity.
 It serves as a hyperlocal platform where individuals and organizations can coordinate the donation of essential items like food, clothing, and medical supplies to those in need.

 ## 🌟 Key Features